JimKlein325/gitview/README.md

 A user can enter a github user name and view the user's public repositories and their descriptions.

 ## Setup/Installation Requirements
+Note: As a prerequisite, you will need npm, gulp, and bower installed globally on your machine.
 * Install this project by cloning this repository: https://github.com/JimKlein325/gitview.git
 * Run $ npm install and all packages saved to the manifest file package.json.